RobHolme/vscode-hl7tools/README.md

 * the HL7 segment descriptions (segment.js) was extracted from http://github.com/fernandojsg/hl7-dictionary.
 * Thanks to https://github.com/sherwanikhans for assistance on the 'Add Linebreak To Segments' command.
 * Workaround to search all open files sourced from https://github.com/atishay/vscode-allautocomplete.
+* User preference to specify the MSA-1 values in ACK messages was contributed by @jacobMedisoft (https://github.com/jacobMedisoft/)